 Call For A Free Quote: 1-800-299-3578 (toll free) | 919-245-7384 (local)

-Greenville, NC Radon Mitigation and Testing
+Greenville, NC Radon Levels

 Home to East Carolina University, Pitt County's Greenville sits on North Carolina's Coastal Plain atop sandy soils and sedimentary bedrock that generally produce lower radon levels.
 The city's zip code 27834 features a diverse housing mix from student apartments to suburban neighborhoods, most built on crawl spaces or slab foundations.
 While comprehensive radon testing data is limited, homeowners should still test their properties as individual geological conditions can vary throughout the area.